 - Eye goggles

-While weather in the oasis is generally pleasant, if leaving early in the morning you may want to bring a long-sleeved shirt as it can get chilly.
-Later in the day, switch to a light t-shirt and don’t forget your sunscreen!
-When hiking up the dunes, it is a good idea to wear tennis shoes to protect your feet from getting scorched by the hot sand.
-When sliding down, it is not a bad idea to wear eye goggles (or cheap sunglasses) and a mouth scarf to protect you from sand.
-Standard sandboarding gear, nothing less, nothing more.
+While weather in the oasis is generally pleasant, temperatures in the desert can fluctuate sharply during the day.
+If leaving early in the morning it is best to bring a long-sleeved shirt as it will likely get chilly, same applies in the evening.
+In the late morning and afternoon, switch to a lightweight t-shirt and don’t forget your sunscreen!
+When hiking up the dunes, it is a good idea to wear closed-toes tennis shoes to protect your feet from getting scorched by the hot sand.
+When sliding down, you may need to wear sandboarding goggles (or cheap sunglasses) and a mouth scarf to protect you from sand.
+In other words: standard sandboarding gear, nothing less, nothing more.

 Carro Tubulares – The Ultimate Huacachina Sand Buggy experience